-PICATINNY ARSENAL, N.J. - The Army will honor four weapons-development teams based here by presenting each a highly coveted top 10 Army Greatest Inventions of the Year Award for 2007 June 12.
+PICATINNY ARSENAL, N.J. - The Army honored four weapons-development teams based here by presenting each a highly coveted top 10 Army Greatest Inventions of the Year Award for 2007 June 12.

 Nominations were submitted from across the Army laboratory community and evaluated by Soldier teams from the Training and Doctrine Command and Army divisions.

-"The Army's greatest inventions are chosen by our customers - Soldiers who use the equipment in war zones and whose lives depend upon having the best equipment," said Dr. Joseph A. Lannon, Armament Research, Development and Engineering Center director.
+"The Army's greatest inventions are chosen by our customers - Soldiers who use the equipment in war zones and whose lives depend upon having the best equipment," said Dr. Joseph A. Lannon, U.S. Army Armament Research, Development and Engineering Center director.
 ARDEC is a subordinate element of the U.S. Army Research, Development and Engineering Center.

 "There is nothing more satisfying and motivating to our workforce than knowing they have made a difference to our Soldiers on the battlefield," Lannon said.